 Organizations that act now, especially small to mid-sized employers, credit unions, and labor unions, have an opportunity to differentiate their benefits package with a low-cost, high-impact tool before financial wellness becomes as expected as health insurance and retirement plans.

 The cost of inaction is not zero.
-It is the cost of every departure you did not see coming, every hour lost to distraction, and every strong employee who left because they did not feel financially secure enough to stay.
+It is the cost of every departure that arrived unexpectedly, every hour lost to distraction, and every strong employee who left because they did not feel financially secure enough to stay.